Change Freedesktop file icon

 You need to create a new mime type.

-Find the main theme folder
+Find a primary theme folder

-With the path found above, plus the subfolder ‘icons’ and the theme name, you can find the configuration folder for your main theme.
+Use the GUI and look up the icon theme‐name in ‘preferences’ or wherever.
+With the path found above, plus the subfolder ‘icons’ and the theme name, you can find the configuration folder for your theme.
+My theme is ‘Mint‐Y’.
+If you are using a variation on a theme, I recommend you try the base theme first.
+So, for example, if you are using ‘Mint‐Y‐Aqua’, start with ‘’Mint‐Y’.
 Mine is,

 Dump your ‘svg’ file in there.